matthewysun2020/tourneyman/README.md

 # tourneyman

-An app designed to allow for easier hosting of small tournaments - built for ease of use.
+An app designed to allow for easier hosting of small tournaments - built for your ease of use.

 ## Why tourneyman?